Subsampling Algorithms for Semidefinite Programming: Stochastic approximation algorithm

+by subsampling the matrix product using algorithm \ref{alg:matrix-mult}.
+This means again forming the vector $q$ at a cost of $O(n^2)$ (the row norms of ${\cal A}$ can be precomputed).
+Computing the subsampled matrix vector product then costs $O(ps_2)$.
+Both of these complexity bounds have low constants. \item On line 5: Computing the projection $y_{l+1}=P_{y_l}^{Q,\omega}(\gamma_l g_l)$, whose numerical cost will be denoted by $c(p)$. \end{itemize} Let us remark in particular that all $O(n^2)$ operations above only require one pass over the data, which means that the entire data set does not need to fit in memory.
+Using the bound on the quadratic variation of the gradient computed in Lemma \ref{lem:grad-var}, we can then bound the number of iterations required by algorithm \ref{alg:stoch-grad} to produce a $\epsilon$-solution to problem~(\ref{eq:min-maxeig}) with probability at least $1-\beta$.
+Let us call $Y^*=\sum_{j=1}^p y^*_{j} A_j +C$, and recall that $\eta=1+\sqrt{8\log(1/\beta)}$, Table \ref{tab:complex-stoch} summarizes these complexity bounds and compares them with complexity bounds for a stochastic approximation algorithm without subsampling.

 We observe that subsampling affects the complexity of solving problem (\ref{eq:min-maxeig}) in two ways.
 Decreasing the (matrix product) subsampling rate $s_2\in[1,n^2]$ decreases the cost of each iterations but increases the number of iterations in the same proportion, hence has no explicit effect on the total complexity bound.
 In practice of course, because of higher cache memory speed and better bandwidth on smaller problems, cheaper iterations tend to run more efficiently than more complex ones.
+Note that the second subsampling step detailed in Lemma~\ref{lem:grad-var} is not advantageous when $\|{\cal A}^T\|_F \gg \|{\cal A}^T\|_2$.
+When this second subsampling step is skipped the term $\left({\|{\cal A}\|_F^2}/{s_2}+\|b\|_2^2\right)$ is replaced by $\left({\|{\cal A^T}\|_2^2}+\|b\|_2^2\right)$ in the bound on the number of iterations, and the term $c_3ps_2$ becomes $c_3pn^2$ (or less if the matrices are structured).

 The impact of the (singular vector) subsampling rate $s_1\in[1,n]$ is much more important however, since computing the leading eigenvector of the current iterate is the most complex step in the algorithm when solving problem (\ref{eq:min-maxeig}) using stochastic approximation.
-Because $c_1,c_3 \ll c_2$, the per iteration complexity of solving large-scale problems essentially follows
+Because $c_1,c_3 \ll c_2$, the complexity per iteration of solving large-scale problems essentially follows

 hence explicitly depends on both the numerical rank of the solution matrix $Y^*=\sum_{j=1}^p y^*_{j} A_j +C$ and on the relative precision target $\epsilon/\|Y^*\|_2$.
 This means that problems with simpler solutions will be solved more efficiently than problems whose solutions has a high rank.